meabed/magento-regions-manager/README.md

 Magento provides country and regions and cities as dropdown option in addresses This module  provides flexibility of managing this regions for each country with its locale translations.

+Its forgetten Feature that magento doesn't have which many developers requires it.

 Very Easy to use ( it allow you to edit in place all the values ) hover and click on the value so you will be able to edit in place ( look at the screen shots )

 Test and working with Magento CE 1.5+...
 1.7.0.2 , and Magento EE 1.10+..
 1.13.0.1
+- Features:
+	- Complete native code ( php magento ) no Theme/layout modification required
+	- Inline Edit which make it very easy to change data in faster way
+	- Locale support, so you will be able to change name of the regions for each locale in your store.
 - Usage :

 	1 - Install the Module